Come for the code, stay for the community.

 Not everyone who works on open source projects is a senior developer.
+Drupal is built through lots of little tasks.
 Smaller tasks help people increase confidence and gain experience, which, in turn, leads to more contributions.
-The code is very important, but so are all the other parts.
-Contributing back to Drupal helps folks to become better developers.
-A more polished Drupal leads to a better overall experience.
+We'll build on each other's strengths to learn how to navigate the issue queue while having fun trying new things.

-There will also be a lightning round demonstrating the process of creating an issue, writing a patch, uploading the fix to Drupal.org, and then reviewing the patch for RTBC (reviewed and tested by the community).
-We'll even take a look at the upcoming GitLab contribution process because specific tools and processes change over time.
+Together we will go through the process of creating an issue, writing a patch, uploading the fix to Drupal.org, reviewing the patch for RTBC (reviewed and tested by the community) and more.

 A basic understanding of Drupal and maybe the command line (but not necessary)

 AmyJune Hineline is the Open Source Community Ambassador at Kanopi Studios.
 With a dual focus on both open-source community development and inclusivity, she is uniquely positioned to help individuals become more comfortable and confident as they contribute to their communities.
 She co-organizes various open-source camps and conventions throughout North America, empowering individuals to forge deep community connections that benefit the whole.
 As a self-described non-coder, AmyJune helps communities discover how they can contribute and belong in more ways than coding.

 With five years of open-source community involvement behind her, she has had the opportunity to become actively involved in both the Drupal and WordPress communities: working to lower the barrier to entry in tech though the leadership of first-time contributor workshops at the local and regional level.